Jedsek/blog-rust-fullstack/README.md

 # blog-rust-fullstack
 This is a personal blog project written in rust fullstack, **still in early progress (I just create this project not long ago)**.
 - backend: actix-web
-- frontend: yew
+- frontend: yew + tailwind.css
-- database: sqlx(sqlite)
+- database: sqlx + sqlite

 I will write a blog for writing this project, including most of the details.